<> <> <> <>

 Generally, 90% of body fat is subcutaneous fat which lies beneath the skin and feels soft.
 The other 10% of body fat is visceral fat which lies beneath the stomach and surrounds the liver, intestines and other organs [5].

 Visceral fat is also stored in the omentum (a large flat tissue layer) which lies under the stomach muscles and blankets the intestines [6].
+As the omentum fills with fat, it gets harder and thicker causing firm fat or a hard beer belly.

 Unlike soft fat, visceral fat is located behind a thick muscle wall which is why it can appear as a hard beer belly meaning it doesn't feel soft and you can't pinch it as you would with soft fat.